- — Kosher, Raw, Vegan

 Red walnuts have been around for only a few years, but their exceptional flavor and nutritional value has made them very popular fast.
 It’s essential to understand that this variety of walnuts is not genetically modified.
 It was created by the experts from the University of California by naturally grafting Persian red-skinned walnut trees with the English variety.
 The result is a large, hard-shelled walnut with beautiful ruby-red kernels that are both a bit oilier and more nutritious than their regular creamy brown cousins.
 Red Walnuts from Food To Live are not only a tasty snack, but they also make for a gorgeous garnish on all kinds of dishes.

 Red walnuts share the properties of their species, which means that they are also heart and brain-friendly.
 Some of the benefits you can get from eating them regularly include:

-Free radicals can damage any cell in the body, so we need antioxidants to protect ourselves from these dangerous particles.
-Red walnuts are packed with potent antioxidants.
-Most importantly, a study by the University of Pennsylvania proves that walnuts, in general, have the highest level of easily absorbable antioxidants among all edible nuts.
+- Free radicals can damage any cell in the body, so we need antioxidants to protect ourselves from these dangerous particles.
+Red walnuts packed with potent antioxidants.
 You only need to eat about 6 of them a day to reduce the level of free-radical damage to the minimum.

 Red walnuts are highly nutritious.
 They are particularly rich in Copper, Vitamin E, Manganese, Phosphorus, Magnesium, Iron Eat them with care as they have a high-calorie count.